Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 GameVault uses the following algorithm to find box arts:

-1. Searches for `"GAME-TITLE" inurl:steamgriddb.com`.
+1. Searches for `[GAME TITLE] site:steamgriddb.com -profile`.
+2. If no results are found, searches for `[GAME TITLE] site:www.pcgamingwiki.com`.
-2. If no results are found, searches for `"GAME-TITLE" game box art`.
+3. If no results are found, searches for `[GAME TITLE] game box art`.
-3. Selects the first available image that matches the target aspect ratio.
+4. Selects the first available image that matches the target aspect ratio 2:3.

 #### Rate Limiting and Cooldown